erwinmartin06/automacorp_android_app/README.md

 # App description

-The Automacorp android app has the following functionalities:
+The Automacorp Android App has the following functionalities:
 - Search for a building by name and access all the rooms of that building (Home page)
 - See all the buildings (Home page)
 - Display all the rooms (Menu -> All rooms)